openownership/openownership.beta/_visualisation/optional/annotation.md

 ![BOVS Diagram with Annotations](/visualisation/diagrams/bovs-optional-annotation.png){: style="width: 62.5%" }

 Annotations are text labels that appear alongside Arrows.
 They may appear at the start, middle or end of the Arrow; whatever is unambiguous and the clearest in each situation (this is usually the start).

+### Interest Arrows

-These labels are written in a standard way:
+Where the relationship is an interest, the annotation label is written in a standard way:

 * The nature of interest is given in the active voice, e.g. "Owns" or "Controls"
 * The strength of interest is given as a percentage, e.g. "10%".